Work · 2022–present

 After

 The workflow uses two sequential Gemini calls rather than one.
-The first analyzes the inspiration photo for lighting, furniture, and geometry, but is explicitly told to ignore the product.
-The second places the product into that scene description.
-Splitting the calls prevents Gemini from "reimagining" the product design to fit the room.
+The first call analyzes the inspiration photo for lighting, furniture, and geometry, but is explicitly told to ignore the product.
+The second call places the product into that scene.
+Splitting the calls prevents Gemini from redesigning the product to match the room.

 Inspiration Stager Workflow